 After the American Civil War Hayden led geographic and geologic surveys of the Nebraska and Western Territories for the United States Government.
 From his twelve years of labor and annual survey journeys there resulted a most valuable series of volumes in all branches of natural history and economic science; and he issued in 1877 his Geological and Geographical Atlas of Colorado.
 The last of the annual survey journeys was in 1878.
 As a result of Hayden's extensive geological work, he uncovered numerous dinosaur fossils which he brought back east with him for further scientific study.
 (Submitted on April 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 3, 2018.
-This page originally submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 63 times since then.
+It was originally submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 99 times since then and 8 times this year.
 Photos: 1. submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5. submitted on April 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.